indrabanu25/Interactive-validation-form/README.md

 🧰 Technologies Used

-HTML5 – Structure of the form and page.
+1.HTML5 – Structure of the form and page.

-CSS3 / Tailwind CSS – Styling and responsive layout.
+2.CSS3 / Tailwind CSS – Styling and responsive layout.

-JavaScript (ES6) – Handles validation logic and interactivity.
+3.JavaScript (ES6) – Handles validation logic and interactivity.

-Git & GitHub – Version control and project hosting.
+4.Git & GitHub – Version control and project hosting.

-(Optional) npx live-server – For local development and testing.
+5.(Optional) npx live-server – For local development and testing.

 ⚙️ Setup Instructions